Kings of Leon: History

-Early years: before 2002
+Early years: 1999–2002

 The three Followill brothers (Matthew is their cousin) grew up in Oklahoma and Tennessee with their father, Ivan Leon Followill, a United Pentecostal Church preacher, and their mother, Betty-Ann.
 Nathan was born in Oklahoma, and Jared and Caleb were born in and around Memphis, Tennessee.
 Jared attended Mount Juliet High School, while Matthew was born and raised in Mississippi.
 According to Rolling Stone magazine, "While Ivan preached at churches and tent revivals throughout Oklahoma and the Deep South, his boys attended services and were occasionally enlisted to "bang on some drums".
 They were either home-schooled by their mother, or enrolled in small parochial schools at this time.
 Except for a five-year period when they settled in Jackson, Tennessee, the Followills' childhoods were spent driving through the southern United States in a purple 1988 Oldsmobile, camping for a week or two wherever Ivan was scheduled to preach.

 When the boys' father resigned from preaching and their parents divorced in 1997, Nathan and Caleb relocated to outside Nashville and originally embraced country music.
 While there, they met songwriter Angelo Petraglia, who helped the siblings hone their songwriting skills and introduced them to the musical influences of Thin Lizzy, the Rolling Stones and the Clash in particular.
 Jared, who had briefly attended public school, was more influenced by the music of the Pixies and the Velvet Underground.
 When he and their cousin Matthew also moved to Nashville in 1999, Kings of Leon was formed.
 They named the band after their grandfather Leon, who died in January 2014.
+The band stated during a concert in Dublin in 2017 that they had done a DNA test and were found to be 25% Irish.